Solutions

 DevOps is the speed of recovery and releases, not a toolset

-DevOps pages need to be grounded in DORA/SRE: release frequency, lead time, change failure rate, MTTR, observability, and operational ownership.
+DevOps ties engineering metrics to operations: release frequency, lead time, change failure rate, MTTR, observability and service ownership.

 4DORA metrics provide a common language for speed and reliability